segmentio/segment-docs/src/personas/journeys/build-journey.md

 1. From your Personas space, click the **Journeys** tab.
 2. Click **+ New Journey** to access the Journey builder.
 3. Click **+ Add Entry Condition**.
 The entry condition is the first step in the journey and is where you define the entry criteria.
-It also provides the only opportunity to both enable historical data and preview users before you publish.
+On this step, you can both enable historical data and preview users before you publish.
    1. Add a name that describes the step, for example `New users`.
    2. Add conditions for inclusion, or import conditions from an existing audience to define the group of users who will enter the journey.
-   3. Check **Use historical data** to allow users who have previously matched the entry criteria to enter the journey.
-Otherwise, only users who meet the entry conditions moving forward will enter the journey.
+   3. Check **Use historical data** to allow users who have matched the entry criteria to enter the journey.
+Otherwise, users who meet the entry conditions moving forward will enter the journey.
    4. Click **Preview** to see the list of users and ensure you've defined the right conditions.
    5. Click **Save**.
 4. You should see the entry condition on the Journey Builder canvas.
 It may take up to 2 minutes to see the estimated number of users in the journey.